What We Provide vs. What HISID Provides

 Streets and Roads (Shared)

 As with sewer and water, Holiday Island has 74 miles of roads spread out through 7.6 square miles of land area.
+As with sewer and water, Holiday Island has 74 miles of roads spread out through 7.6 square miles of land area.
 All but four miles of these roads are paved with either asphalt or chip and seal.
-With a population of 2399 full time residents, Holiday Island’s population density of 281 residents per square mile is about 20% of what a typical city like Fayetteville would have.
+With a population of 2399 full time residents, Holiday Island’s population density of 281 residents per square mile is about 20% of what a typical city would have.
 The low population density is seen by our residents as a big plus.
 However, it comes with a disproportionately high maintenance cost per resident.
-The city receives “turnback” revenue from the State which is primarily the city’s share of the fuel taxes collected by the State, the city’s share of the County property taxes for roads, and grant funds from the State Aid to Streets program.
+The city receives “turnback” revenue from the State which is primarily the city’s share of the fuel taxes collected by the State.
+The city also receives a share of the County property taxes for roads and grant funds from the State Aid to Streets program.
 These funds are used to resurface and maintain selected roads after the rights of way are dedicated to the city by HISID.
+All other roads remain the responsibility of HISID to maintain.
+Over time, as repaving is done, more roads will transition to the city.
 HISID continues to operate the road department and maintain the roads where they retain the rights of way.
+The city roads are maintained by HISID through an interlocal agreement with the city reimbursing HISID for the cost of doing routine maintenance and snow removal on the city roads.
+A problem with a road within Holiday Island can be reported by email at email@example.com, or going to the “Resource” tab on the HISID website at www.holidayisland.us, or in an emergency you may call 470-253-9518.

 Fire Department (Shared)